JackOswald/Custom-Shaders-Graphics-Demo/README.md

-# Graphics Programming Coursework
+# Custom Shaders Graphics Demo

 A graphics demo created in Visual Studio using C++ and OpenGL API for my Graphics Programming coursework.
+The demo consists of a scene with customs shaders for lighting and textures.

 # What I Learned